 - After spring break: last chance weekly project checkoffs in lab

 There are seven video lecture sets that you are expected to watch.
 Each of these video sets has an associated online quiz.
 You must take each of these quizzes individually.
 You may not talk to any people in order to take the quiz, but they are open book, notes and internet.
 The one exception to the 'no people' rule is that you may speak with a professor to clarify ideas before you open the quiz associated with the lecture set.
 These quizzes are completed online, and links to them can be found on the Lectures page.

 Matlab Programming Assignments – 7%

-There are a series of seven (7) weekly Matlab programming assignments due by Thursday at 8:30 AM for the first seven(-ish) weeks of class.
+There are a series of seven (7) weekly Matlab programming assignments due by Friday at noon for the first seven(-ish) weeks of class.
 They are to be individual (not team) work.
 They are submitted as a Sakai Assignment.
 A sample solution will be posted by Monday morning after the due date.
 Assignments can be found on the Matlab Assignments page.

 Technical Memorandum – 10%

 Each student will write an individual technical memorandum on the acoustics lab.
-See the acoustics lab webpage for more information and due dates.
-It will be graded for both technical content and proper use of technical English (see also this article).
-You should submit your tech memo to Sakai under Assignments->Tech Memo.
-If you need to submit an alternate way, consult your Section Prof ahead of the submission date.
-Tech Memo guidelines are found on the Acoustics Lab page.
+See the acoustics lab page for more information and due dates.
+You must submit a tech memo to pass the class.

 Final Presentation – 10%